 Most programs coordinated by The Washington Center last one semester.
 In addition to arranging internships, The Washington Center provides high quality housing and helps students manage aspects of life in Washington.
 All participating students are considered for financial support and qualify for the Lamberti Washington Internship fund to help offset living expenses.

-BVU was among the original 12 founding members of the American Mock Trial Association, which started in 1985 and today has over 500 registered teams.
+BVU was among the 12 original members of the American Mock Trial Association, which started in 1985 and today has over 500 registered teams.
 In recent years, the BVU team has earned trophies for “best attorney” and “best witness” at regional competitions.
 Students are also able to earn academic credit by participating in the program.